Matt Wallner Player Props: Twins vs. Diamondbacks

-The Minnesota Twins, including Matt Wallner (.263 on-base percentage in past 10 games, 112 points below season-long percentage), take on starter Ryne Nelson and the Arizona Diamondbacks at Target Field, Saturday at 7:10 PM ET.
+On Sunday, Matt Wallner (.743 slugging percentage in past 10 games, including five home runs) and the Minnesota Twins play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Diamondbacks.
+In his last appearance, he had three hits (going 3-for-5 with a double and two RBI) against the Diamondbacks.

 Matt Wallner Game Info & Props vs. the Diamondbacks